 The Vadnais Lake Area Water Management Organization's (VLAWMO) mission is "to protect and enhance the water and natural resources within the watershed through water quality monitoring, education and outreach projects, wetland protection, and water quality enhancement projects and programs."
 (VLAWMO, 2020, p.
 6).
+This NKE document is meant to rely mostly on the existing VLAWMO plans and studies and bridge them together into a single document to demonstrate meeting the nine elements of watershed based planning.

 The VLWAMO has a long history of working with its member cities, watershed citizens, and many other partners in protecting and enhancing the water resources within the watershed.
 The VLAWMO was formed in 1983 using a Joint Powers Agreement (JPA) under the authority of Minn.
 Stat. chs.
 471.59 and 103B.201.

 The watershed encompasses the City of North Oaks, along with portion of the Cities of White Bear Lake, Gem Lake, Vadnais Heights, Lino Lakes, and White Bear Township, and includes 17 lakes, 1 creek, and over 1,000 wetlands.

 The history of watershed planning for VLAWMO extends back to water management planning required for watershed management organizations in the seven-county Twin Cities metropolitan area by the Minnesota Legislature in 1987.
 Water management organizations are required to develop a Plan at least every 10 years under Minn.
 Stat. ch.
 103B.231 and Minn.
 R. ch.
 8410.
 The plans must contain information which describes the natural resources within the watershed, establish measurable goals that address priority issues, devise and implement strategies to reach the goals, and a procedure to evaluate progress.
 The preferred approach by the locals for planning is to include what can be reasonably accomplished in 10 years.

 The VLAWMO Comprehensive Watershed Management Plan (Plan) is the fourth generation of their Plan and describes how VLAWMO will manage activities in the watershed from the years 2017 through 2026.
 The Plan describes the natural resources and core activities of the watershed, the issues and goals that VLAWMO will focus on for the next ten years, and the implementation strategies and subwatershed activities that will be utilized to meet those goals.
 The VLAWMO has also conducted specific studies, including retrofit analysis and sustained lake management plans, for Wilkinson, Birch, and Tamarack Lakes.
 Development of a nine key element (NKE) plan in conjunction with the existing Plan presented a complex challenge to mesh all of the varied programmatic requirements.
 Water and watershed plans in Minnesota are generally developed on a 10-year timeline with specific activities and projects that will be reasonably achieved within the current funding and capacity of the watersheds.
 The EPA requires that the 10-year timeline identify and adaptively work to implement activities and projects that will be required to meet the reductions needed to meet water quality standards.
 Part of the NKE plan is to work to identify and adaptively implement means to achieve these goals.